Bira/octopus-carnival/_drafts/wir-tnv-daggerburg-goblins.md

 region of the Vale, there is a hidden fort named Daggerburg.
 It belongs to a large band of goblin brigands, who ride out of it to raid and pillage the surrounding area.
-Their operation is quite successful because they're far away from the "backyards" of more powerful monsters, and because their very diverse membership has been extensively trained in guerrilla tactics by their leader Delderosh.
+Their operation is quite successful because they're far away from the territories of more powerful monsters, and because their very diverse membership has been extensively trained in guerrilla tactics by their leader Delderosh.

 The band also includes a number of remarkable individuals beyond Delderosh himself.
-There's Kabo Bomble, a massive bruiser nearly twice the size of a typical goblin; and there are the Mistmane Bugbears, a group/cult who trains in a particular fighting style combining unarmed combat and necromantic magic.
+There's Kabo Bomble, a massive bruiser nearly twice the size of a typical goblin; and there are the Mistmane Bugbears, a cult who trains in a particular fighting style combining unarmed combat and necromantic magic.

-Despite accepting the Mistmanes as members, Delderosh really hates enemy spellcasters and likes collecting their eyeballs as trophies.
-He probably has some of that hate saved for the necromancer Gokof (from the Cadaver Collector entry), which would explain why he keeps his distance.
-Delderosh seems to keep plenty of other mages in his band, though.
+Delderosh really hates enemy spellcasters and likes collecting their eyeballs as trophies.
+He likes spellcasters just fine when they're working for him, though, which is why he's allied to the necromancer Gokof (from the Cadaver Collector entry).

-The Daggerburg goblins have become more daring of late, and have been pushing deeper into the Harkenwold region north of the Harken forest, even going so far as to attack settlements.
+The Daggerburg goblins have become more daring of late, and have been pushing deeper into the Harkenwold region north of the Harken forest, even going so far as to raid settlements.
 However they haven't yet worked up the courage to strike at the Woodsinger elves who also live in the same region.

 ## The Numbers